nirgn975/portfolio/content/posts/2021/nestjs-graphql-mongodb.md

 }
 ```

-The nest step is to generate a service that handle all of the data stuff, because for now we'll not save it in the database, we'll just have an array to save data to and retrieve it from.
+The next step is to generate a service that handle all of the data stuff, because for now we'll not save it in the database, we'll just have an array to save data to and retrieve it from.

 ```bash
 $ nest generate service users